jair-chen/devops/README.md

-# DevOps in the Nutshell
+# DevOps in a Nutshell

 ## Overview
 In this project, we've put together a backend web application built with Flask that connects to a MongoDB database.
 We utilize Nginx as the web server for serving the application.
 The project demonstrates the entire DevOps cycle, including development, testing, deployment, and monitoring.